 “You are braver than you believe, and stronger than you seem, and smarter than you think.”

 You might feel exhausted because you don’t feel talented enough to do your job.
 But many people think that way at some point.
 When you feel your self-esteem dwindling, remind yourself of how amazing you are.
 You’ve secured a job because someone saw value in what you do.
 Chances are you’re pretty good at it too!

 “Adopting the right attitude can convert a negative stress into a positive one.”

 Imagine if you didn’t have a job.
 That would be much worse than how things are going right now.
 There are tons of people out there who would love to take your place.
 So be thankful for it.

 3. Laugh away burnout

 “Every time you find some humor in a difficult situation, you win.”

-Don’t be all work and no play.
-You need to have times of laugher and having fun!
-It’s necessary to maintain your well-being and to boost your motivation.
+Don’t be all work and no play!
+You need to have times of laughter and fun!
+Besides, it’s necessary to maintain your well-being and boost your motivation.
 So, watch a comedy or call up a funny friend and have a laugh.

 4. Encourage yourself